 Auto-fetched .

-Cachet appears to have several advantages over OpenStatus, particularly in popularity, maturity and features.
+Both Cachet and OpenStatus have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Cachet uses PHP, Laravel while OpenStatus leverages JavaScript, CSS, Bash, Typescript, JSX, Next.js, Golang.